Minnesota's Dan Hobbs is giant of Colorado mountains after his speed record on the '14ers'

 Ultimately, though, it's the alone time in training and on the peaks — years ago and now — that Hobbs calls to mind.
 Unlike logistical details, there were some interior realms that can't be planned for to be known.

-"I spent a ton of time by myself not seeing another human being, and I learned how to find inner peace and comfort with who I am," he said.
+"I spent a ton of time by myself not seeing another human being, and I learned how to find inner peace and comfort with who I am," he said.https://www.startribune.com/minnesota-hunter-hunting-muslim-diversity-dennis-anderson/600203138/